jonathansaha/devops-with-docker/README.md

 # DevOps with Docker
-My submission for the certification course at https://devopswithdocker.com | 19.2.22
+This is my submission for the certification course at https://devopswithdocker.com | 19.2.22